samhinshaw/stat540/paperreview02.md

 ### Results

-All models had p-values of ~0 when subjected to leave-one-out cross validation, and an impressive concordance index of >0.8.
+All models had p-values of ~0 when subjected to leave-one-out cross validation, and an impressive concordance index >0.8.
 Remember, for concordance:

 - 1 = perfect prediction
 - 0.5 = random prediction
 - 0 = inverse (perfect) prediction